 What is medical genetics?

 Medical genetics is the field of medical science that applies principles of heredity to clinical diagnostic problems.
 Human geneticists are involved in understanding the normal function of human genes and DNA sequences and how they cause disease, as well as performing genetic testing.
 They also work with other healthcare professionals to diagnose and treat hereditary conditions.
+These professionals are known to be quite nerdy brains.
+They are said to have the best understanding of the subject matter at the current time.

 What are some of the most common hereditary disorders?